 Liver disease may have complex effects on drug clearance, biotransformation, and pharmacokinetics.
 Pathogenetic factors include alterations in intestinal absorption, plasma protein binding, hepatic extraction ratio, liver blood flow, portal-systemic shunting, biliary excretion, enterohepatic circulation, and renal clearance.
-Sometimes alterations increase levels of bioavailable drug, causing normal drug doses to have toxic effects.
+Sometimes alterations increase levels of bioavailable drug, causing normal medication doses to have toxic effects.
 However, levels and effects for an individual drug are unpredictable and do not correlate well with the type of liver injury, its severity, or liver test results.
 Thus, no general rules are available for modifying drug dosage in patients with liver disease.

 The liver produces about 500 to 600 mL of bile each day.
 Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids (mostly lecithin), cholesterol, bilirubin, and other endogenously produced or ingested compounds, such as proteins that regulate gastrointestinal function and drugs or their metabolites.
 Bilirubin is a degradation product of heme compounds from worn-out red blood cells (RBCs) and is the pigment that gives bile its yellow-green color.